 The fruit base of this crisp is oil-free, but there is some vegan butter in the crisp topping to help it crisp up.
 I would really advise using it for the best texture.
 But if you absolutely can't or won't eat any butter you can use half a cup of applesauce to make a crumbly crisp topping.
 You won't get the same crunchy texture to the topping as if you would if you used the vegan butter, but it will be differently delicious--and healthier.

 Yes.
-In that case cut down a bit on the flour you would mix with the fruit--make it 3 tbsp instead of ⅓rd of a cup.
+In that case cut down a bit on the flour you would mix with the fruit--make it 3 tablespoon instead of ⅓rd of a cup.

 Make ahead and storage tips